-Visitors to the Cemeteries must observe and adhere to all traffic control signs, road markings and instructions.
+Visitors to the cemeteries must observe and adhere to all traffic control signs, road markings and instructions.
 Including:

-Vehicles shall only use the main roads and must not exceed 5 m.p.h.

-Parking is allowed in the designated parking area.

-No parking on the access roads.
+- Vehicles shall only use the main roads and must not exceed 5 m.p.h. - Parking is allowed in the designated car park only. - No parking on the grass or burial areas.